blagozlatev/Catalog-Android-Client/README.md

 Catalog-Android-Client
 ======================

-Repository for the Android Client of the Catalog project.
+The repository containing the Android client for the Miniature Bottle MVC Web Applictaion.